arekfurt/WinAWL/Deployability-Focused WDAC Policies/README.md

 Note: Any intended use of any such policies presumes ordinary users without security expertise do not have administrative rights.
 Users with administrative rights may run any files as they choose from filepath locations allowed in these policies.

+## July 15 Improvements

+-created new Core (ie. without MISG enabled)-Script Enforcement Disabled audit and enforced policy sets -merged in EKU and EKUCert-related signing stuff from official MS sample policies (hadn't done so previously due to bug assessment efforts)
+-recompiled all 16 (8 main, 8 block list) policies with new and unique GUIDs, descriptive names, and Policy ID strings -renamed files and folders descriptively
+-further tested policies (found and reported an apparent hta script enforcement logging bug to MS) -documentation improvements

 ##Block List Rules

-The block rule policies are indentical for each policy set in what processes and modules they block, although not in the policy rule options they use.
+The block rule policies are currently identical for each policy set in what processes and modules they block, although not in the policy rule options they use.
+Use each block list file with its main policy file in the same folder.
 The core block list is based on the Microsoft recommended blocklist for Win 10 1903 (current as of July 5, 2019) except it also:

 -allows mshta and wmic
 (allowing actual use of mshta may also require "Disabled: Script Enforcement" option to be set)